ianfnelson/blog.iannelson.uk/content/posts/2025-05-17-from-one-monitor-to-five-and-back-again/index.md

 [![](https://blogstouks01.z33.web.core.windows.net/2025/05/monitors/02_720.jpeg)](https://blogstouks01.z33.web.core.windows.net/2025/05/monitors/02.jpeg)

 Here was one of my favourite desks, at Marshalls in 2007.
 I learned a lot during my time there and still have great affection for the company and the people I worked with.
-By now two flatscreen monitors each was starting to be the norm, and this was a huge boon to productivty to developers.
+By now two flatscreen monitors each was starting to be the norm, and this was a huge boon to productivity to developers.
 Screen resolutions were still only around 1280x1024 on average, with most applications running maximised, as shown in this photo.
 So if you were developing a web applications you would frequently find yourself swapping between, say, a browser and an IDE, or an editor and a functional spec.
 Having two monitors meant both could be visible at once, saving a lot of faffing.

 [![](https://blogstouks01.z33.web.core.windows.net/2025/05/monitors/03_720.jpeg)](https://blogstouks01.z33.web.core.windows.net/2025/05/monitors/03.jpeg)